yimingnzhao/AlignmentErrorRemoval-Results/README.md

 ## CSV Files ##
 Contains the CSV data used in R plots.
-*res.csv* - contains results for general, varying error lengths, and varying percentage of erroneous sequences for 16S.B, Hackett, and small-10-aa
+*res.csv* - contains results for general, varying error lengths, and varying percentage of erroneous sequences for 16S.B, Hackett, and small-10-aa.
+All of the results use 3 k values, and the general data draws parameters from normal distributions.
+The specific parameters are specified in the Figures section.
 *save_res.csv* - contains same data as res.csv, just used to ensure backup copy
 *variedUnion.csv* - contains results for the union of running the correction algorithm multiple times with varying k values